 The popular brand that makes "Shichida materials" is TENSEI.
 These quality products are very expensive and are limited in terms of quantity.
 However, it is a good start if you are teaching your child.

-There are other e-commerce sites like Amazon, Taopao, Lazada and many others
+There are other e-commerce sites like Amazon, Taobao, Lazada, and many others

-If you have the time to make your Shichida flash cards, then the options we mention is the way to go.
+If you have the time to make your Shichida flashcards, then the options we mention are the way to go.
 However, do keep in mind that it is time-consuming, and it can be costly (printing cost + ink cost, blank cards).